stmcginnis/stmcginnis.github.io/_posts/2018-01-06-openstack-bod.md

 Chris has done some amazingly helpful work with providing weekly reports on the [TC activity](https://anticdent.org/tc-report-2017-in-review.html).
 We would both like to see the same kind of communication happening with Board activities.
-Either one, or both, of us plan to extending these kinds of updates if we are elected to the board.
+Either one, or both, of us plan on extending these kinds of updates if we are elected to the board.

 ### Board Election Candidates